Help us finish our documentary about Baltimore!

 David Lindeman: Producer

-David Lindeman is a PhD candidate in philosophy at Johns Hopkins University and a lecturer in intellectual history at the Maryland Institute College of Art.
-He also works at The Real News Network, a global online video news platform focused on issues of social justice.
+David Lindeman is a PhD candidate in philosophy at Johns Hopkins University and has lectured in intellectual history at the Maryland Institute College of Art.
+He also worked as a volunteer resarcher at The Real News Network, a global online video news platform focused on issues of social justice.

 Joe Tropea: Co-Producer